andre-carbajal/NaviDiscounts/README.md

 3. Send the command `/add` to the bot
 4. Send the URL of the product you want to track
 5. Wait for the bot to send you a message with the discount information
-6. If you want a command to execute the scheduler, you can enable it withe the `enabledExeCommand` parameter
+6. If you want a command to execute the scheduler, you can enable it with the `enabledExeCommand` parameter
 7. Enjoy!

 ## Contributions